 And were they both excited in the build up to their impending début release?

 Oh, they were so excited!
 That was the thing, I mean, it was literally trying to control them and calm them down because they were so excited.
 Every time they were in the studio, they were just a delight to work with because they laughed all the way through the session.
 I mean, it wasn't like a recording session.
 It was more like a party, every time they arrived.

 Was System ever promoted in the clubs before switching to 'Showing Out'?

 No. I'll tell you what happened.
 We actually pressed the record, we did the sleeves – and there are copies of the sleeves about, where it says 'System' But, as soon as we recorded 'Showing Out', Nick and I knew that it had to be the single.

 Did you believe it was going to be such a major worldwide hit?

 We knew the moment that some of the bigger DJs started to play it.
 You know - the trendier DJs!
 Not the DJs we thought - we knew then that it was going to go.
 Then, as soon as Kate Farmer dressed the girls up with the hats, we just knew that they were a little bit special!

 Each artist brings something unique to the table.
 What did Mel & Kim bring and how did they compare to other artists you worked with?

-The tracks that make up the F.L.M. album seem sonically more in the vein of System with an RnB vibe than the three singles released from it.
+Sonically, the tracks that make up the F.L.M. album seem more in the vein of System, with an RnB vibe, than the three singles released from it.
 Was this a conscious decision by you and the girls?